Anal masturbation: Men

+Women

 Some women also engage in anal masturbation.
 Alfred Kinsey in "Sexual Behavior in the Human Female" documented that "There still [are] other masturbatory techniques which were regularly or occasionally employed by some 11 percent of the females in the sample ... enemas, and other anal insertions, ... were employed."

+Other methods

 Enemas can be used as a form of anal masturbation, as noted above by Kinsey, sexual arousal by enemas being known as klismaphilia, but also, enemas or anal douches can, for hygienic reasons, be taken prior to anal masturbation if desired.

-Commonly inserted objects include butt plugs, anal beads, dildos, vibrators and fingers.
+Autosodomy

+Autosodomy is the penetration of one's own anus with their own penis.
+This is possible if the penis is long enough and the genitals are properly maneuvered.

 Safety

 Insertion of foreign objects into the anus is not without dangers.
 Unsafe anal masturbation methods cause harm and a potential trip to the hospital emergency room.
 However, anal masturbation can be carried out in greater safety by ensuring that the bowel is emptied before beginning, the anus and rectum are sufficiently lubricated and relaxed throughout, and the inserted object is not of too great a size.